 The Van Gogh Museum opened in 1973 and houses the world’s largest collection of the great artist’s works.
 As is usually the case when we visit art museums I quickly discover that I know virtually nothing other than a few very cursory facts about the artist.
 He only really started painting when he was 27, but once he started there was no stopping him.
-He churned out more than two thousand artworks in the next ten years, including 860 oil paintings, most which were produced in the last two years of his life.
-He lived most of his life in France, and had a particular attraction to the simple rural life which often featured in his paintings.
-In common with a lot of great artists, he was scarcely recognised during his lifetime, and lived most of his life in poverty.
-He did a lot of
+He churned out more than two thousand artworks in the next ten years, including 860 oil paintings, most of which were produced in the last two years of his life.
+He lived most of his years in France, and was particularly attracted to the simple rural life which often featured in his paintings.
+In common with a lot of great artists, he was scarcely recognised during his lifetime, and lived most of it in poverty.
+He did a lot of self portraits,

 ; mem: 1.3mb